ASISaga/architect-agent/README.md

 This layer is stable and rarely changes.
 It is not what makes Claude Code the Architect — it is the substrate the Architect runs on.

-### Layer 2 — The bootstrap (from the Azure Files share)
+### Layer 2 — The bootstrap (baked into the image)

-When the container starts, it executes `/root/entrypoint.sh` — the first file read from the Azure Files share.
-This script:
+When the container starts, it executes `/opt/architect/entrypoint.sh` — baked into the image at build time from `ASISaga/aos-infra`'s `entrypoint.sh` (single canonical copy; not duplicated here).
+This
+script:

 1. Authenticates with GitHub
 2. Clones `architect-agent` itself (the bootstrap repo)
-3. Reads `repos.txt` and clones or updates all 19 ASISaga repositories
+3. Reads `repos.txt` (from the `architect-agent` clone) and clones or updates all 19 ASISaga repositories
-4. Copies `CLAUDE.md` and `ARCHITECT-CONTEXT.md` to `~/`
+4. Copies `CLAUDE.md` and `ARCHITECT-CONTEXT.md` (from the
+   `architect-agent` clone) to `~/`
-5. Reads `versions.env` and reports installed vs declared versions
+5. Reads `versions.env` (from the `architect-agent` clone) and reports installed vs declared versions
 6. Starts Claude Code with Remote Control

-The Azure Files share persists across container restarts — so cloned repositories, accumulated session state, and `.claude/` settings survive scale-to-zero cycles.
+The Azure Files share persists `/root` across container restarts — so cloned repositories, accumulated session state, and `.claude/` settings survive scale-to-zero cycles. `entrypoint.sh` itself is never written to the share; it lives only inside the image.

 ### Layer 3 — The ground (from `container/`)